Charlie DeSalvo: Character background

 In "Unholy Alliance" (1994), the immortal Xavier St. Cloud (Roland Gift) and his mercenaries storm the dojo to kill MacLeod while Charlie is there, firing guns that cause extensive damage.
 Failing, the men flee.
 MacLeod arranges for the dojo to be repaired using his considerable wealth, but an enraged Charlie wants to help track down Xavier and his mercenaries, particularly when he learns they killed a man he used to serve with.
 Charlie later sees MacLeod engage in a sword fight with Xavier and then suffer lethal gunshot wounds.
 Charlie is then shot himself and later wakes up in the hospital to see MacLeod alive and uninjured.
 He demands an explanation before he dies, but Duncan only hints it may involve magic (a nod to the line from the movie Highlander "it's a kind of magic" that inspired a Queen song of the same title).
 Charlie recovers and returns to the dojo while MacLeod tracks Xavier to Paris and kills him.
 He does not return to Seacouver until months later, during which time Charlie manages the dojo alone.
 Aware Duncan has strange abilities and hidden enemies, Charlie reluctantly accepts that he will not be told the whole truth, though still insists on helping when possible.

 In the season three episode "The Revolutionary" (1994), Charlie falls in love with Balkan revolutionary Mara Leonin and decides to join her in her efforts to help her people.
 After he leaves, management of DeSalvo's Martial Arts passes to Richie Ryan.
-In the season four episode "Brothers in Arms," the arms dealer Andrew Cord kills Mara and Charlie follows the man back to Seacouver.
+In the season four episode "Brothers in Arms", the arms dealer Andrew Cord kills Mara and Charlie follows the man back to Seacouver.
 Charlie does not realize that Andrew Cord is immortal and wants to fight him to the death in revenge.
 Joe Dawson, owing his life to Cord when they served together in Vietnam, asks that MacLeod allow the arms dealer to leave the city.
 He and MacLeod both warn Charlie that attacking Cord would be pointless and dangerous.
 Ignoring warnings, Charlie confronts Cord outside Joe's Blues Bar and is mortally wounded.
 Minutes later, MacLeod finds Charlie and realizes nothing can be done.
-Recalling Charlie asking to know the truth before he die, Duncan reveals that he and Cord are both immortal.
+Recalling Charlie asking to know the truth before he dies, Duncan reveals that he and Cord are both immortal.
 Realizing he would have never won a fight against such an opponent, Charlie dies in Duncan's arms.
 MacLeod then avenges him and Mara by killing Cord.